SamPG96/youtube_downloader/README.md

       - Separate the handling of the windows from their background functionality that have nothing to do with the interaction of the window.
         For example in the Download Input Screen all the handling of scrolling, button presses and creating widgets should be separate from submitting the streams and loading previous sessions.
-      - Combine duplicate methods for tkinter window handling in the parent Screen class, such as scrolling.
   - Fix window positing so it is not random every time a window opens.